tvdboom/ATOM/README.md

 	+ **figsize: 2d-tuple, optional (default=(10, 6))**
 	Figure size: format as (x, y).
 	+ **filename: string, optional (default=None)**
 	Name of the file when saved.
-None to not save anything.
+None to not save anything.<br><br>
+* **Additionnaly, you can call different metrics as methods of the main class to get the results of the fit method on this specific metric, e.g: `atom.precision()`.
+For a list of the available metrics see the [subclass attributes (metrics)](https://github.com/tvdboom/ATOM#subclass-attributes-metrics).**

 Class attributes